P.E.I. premier working the phones to get potato export suspension lifted | CBC News

 Food bank concerned about economic impact

 P.E.I.
-Premier Dennis King says he will "work around the clock" to get a suspension on the export of P.E.I. potatoes to the United States lifted.
+Premier Dennis King says he will "work around the clock" to get a suspension on the export of potatoes from his province to the United States lifted.

-The suspension came down Monday from the Canadian Food Inspection Agency.
-Federal Agriculture Minister Marie-Claude Bibeau said the move was to forestall the U.S. taking similar action, which might be more difficult to reverse.
+The suspension was ordered on Monday by the Canadian Food Inspection Agency after the discovery of potatoes infected with potato wart in two P.E.I. fields in October.
+Federal Agriculture Minister Marie-Claude Bibeau said the move was to prevent the U.S. from taking similar action, which might be more difficult to reverse.

 "I have spoken with dozens of industry officials, political leaders, as well as potato producers and family farmers over the last 48 hours and will continue to do so in the days ahead," King said in a statement issued late Wednesday afternoon.